 - 22.3.1 The following list provides examples of offences which will normally be regarded by the University as acts of gross misconduct.
-This list is not intended to be exhaustive: - a. theft, deliberate falsification of records or claims against the University or other acts of dishonesty; - b. fighting, assault on another person or other physical violence; - c. abusive or threatening behaviour (including violent or offensive language); - d. physical, verbal or psychological bullying of any type; - e. any act of discrimination, victimisation or harassment relating to a protected characteristic including race, colour, nationality, ethnic or national origin, sex, sexual orientation, gender reassignment, pregnancy and maternity, marriage or civil partnership, religion or belief, age, or disability; - f. fraud; - g. accepting or offering bribes or other secret payments; - h. deliberate damage to the University's property; - i. serious breach of health and safety rules or procedures; - j. serious incapacity through alcohol or being under the influence of illegal drugs; - k. sale of alcohol on University premises or the possession, use, supply or attempted supply of illegal drugs; - I. serious negligence which causes unacceptable loss, damage or injury to persons or the University's property or finances; - m. serious act of insubordination (such as refusal to carry out a lawful instruction); - n. serious breach of confidentiality (including a failure to maintain confidentiality in an investigation relating to a complaint of harassment) but subject to the Public Interest Disclosure Act 1998. - o. unauthorised computer use or access; - p. absence without good reason; - conduct amounting to a serious criminal offence (whether committed during the course of the member of staff's employment or not) of a kind that is judged in all the circumstances to be relevant to the member of staff's employment;
+This list is not intended to be exhaustive: - a. theft, deliberate falsification of records or claims against the University or other acts of dishonesty; - b. fighting, assault on another person or other physical violence; - c. abusive or threatening behaviour (including violent or offensive language); - d. physical, verbal or psychological bullying of any type; - e. any act of discrimination, victimisation or harassment relating to a protected characteristic including race, colour, nationality, ethnic or national origin, sex, sexual orientation, gender reassignment, pregnancy and maternity, marriage or civil partnership, religion or belief, age, or disability; - f. fraud; - g. accepting or offering bribes or other secret payments; - h. deliberate damage to the University's property; - i. serious breach of health and safety rules or procedures; - j. serious incapacity through alcohol or being under the influence of illegal drugs; - k. sale of alcohol on University premises or the possession, use, supply. or attempted supply of illegal drugs; - I. serious negligence which causes unacceptable loss, damage or injury to persons or the University's property or finances: - m. serious act of insubordination (such as refusal to carry out a lawful instruction);

-- r. misuse of email or of the internet (including downloading or transmission of material which is defamatory, pornographic, offensive or obscene, malicious, sexist, racist or protected copyright material); - s. serious breach of Data Protection legislation, including the Data Protection Act 1998, the General Data Protection Regulation (EU) 2016/679 and related UK legislation, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and any related guidance or codes of practice issued by the Information Commissioner, all as amended re-enacted or updated. - t. conduct that damages or has the potential to damage the University's reputation or its interests; - u. setting up or assisting a business or engaging in other activities which compete or conflict with the business or aims of the University; - v. misuse of University resources, including for personal gain; - w. serious misuse of the University's name; - x. serious neglect of duties; - y. making untrue allegations in bad faith against another member of staff; - z. serious breach of the University's national security protocols which are aligned with the Industry Personnel Security Assurance framework.
+- serious breach of confidentiality (including a failure to maintain confidentiality in an investigation relating to a complaint of harassment) but subject to the Public Interest Disclosure Act 1998: - o. unauthorised computer use or access; - p. absence without good reason; - q. conduct amounting to a serious criminal offence (whether committed during the course of the member of staff's employment or not) of a kind that is judged in all the circumstances to be relevant to the member of staff's employment; - r. misuse of e-mail or of the internet (including downloading or transmission of material which is defamatory, pornographic, offensive or obscene, malicious, sexist, racist or protected copyright material); - s. serious breach of the Data Protection Act 1998; - t. conduct that damages or has the potential to damage the University's reputation or its interests; - setting up or assisting a business or engaging in other activities which compete or conflict with the business or aims of the University; - v. misuse of University resources, including for personal gain; - w. serious misuse of the University's name; - x. serious neglect of duties; - y. making untrue allegations in bad faith against another member of staff.